NETWAYS/foreman-training/usermanagement/02_external.md

 It is also possible to enable autocreation of users in Foreman for external authentication.

-Also note that Foreman differentiates between WebGUI and API login for external authentication so it is possible to allow external users to only connect to one or both.
+Also note that Foreman differentiates between WebGUI and API login for external authentication, so it is possible to allow external users to only connect to one or both.

 ~~~ENDSECTION~~~